covrig/homeassistant-trackermap/README.md

 <br>In the html replace `https://maps.gstatic.com/mapfiles/ridefinder-images/mm_20_red.png` (2 locations) with `pin.png` (or any other name you choose).

 ## Tracking multiple devices
-* Use the same steps as before.
+* The steps are more or less the same as above.
+Use `/www/trackermap_multipledevices.html` instead.
 * The IFTTT **that** section should be updated to: `{{OccurredAt}} ||| {{EventName}} ||| {{Value1}} |||{{Value2}} ||| {{Value3}}`.
 The difference is the `{{EventName}}`.
 * The column names of the Google Sheet file should be updated to: `Title\Device\Date\Lat\Long` (`Device` is new).
 * For each tracked device a different HASS automation should be created.
 Same format as explained above.
 The difference is in the `data_template`.
 The `event` parameter should contain the device name.